anoncam/big-bang/docs/understanding-bigbang/package-architecture/argocd.md

         replicas: 2
 ```

-_Note:_ A production HA deployment of argocd within Big Bang has not yet been produced and results may vary.
+_Note:_ A production HA deployment of argocd within Big Bang has not yet been produced and results may vary should you proceed with a HA deployment of argocd.

 For additional information about an ArgoCD high availability installation visit [ArgoCD High Availability](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/#high-availability)